 - What condition are my tools in?

-Having this data available is critical to make informed business decisions on when to purchase new tools and where/who to assign tools for jobs.
+Having this data available is critical to making informed business decisions on when to purchase new tools and where/who to assign tools for jobs.

 Software companies, such as Grey Trunk RFID, have had success with many construction companies solving these very issues.
 Below you will see the main problems each company faced and the reasons why they decided to implement a tool tracking system.